oasis-tcs/openc2-jadn/jadn-v2.0.md

 * Schema authors SHOULD NOT create TypeNames containing the System character, but schema processing tools MAY do so
 * Specifications that do not define alternate name formats MUST use the definitions in Figure 3-1 expressed as [ABNF](#rfc5234) and [Regular Expression](#ecmascript):

-### 3.1.3 Descriptive Metadata
+### 3.1.2 Descriptive Metadata

+The following fields provide information about a package but have no effect on schema processing:

 * **title:** A short name for this package.
 * **description:** A brief description of purpose or capabilities of this package
 * **comment:** Any other information applicable to the package.
 * **copyright:** A copyright notice.
-* **license:** SPDX licenseId of the contents of a package.
+* **license:** SPDX licenseId of the contents of this package.
-* **version:** Incremental version of this package, a string that compares lexicographically higher than previous versions.
-The *namespaces* field references only package namespaces.
-Version may be used to determine the most recent definition of a namespace.

 -------